-- 1. Sexual harassment includes unwelcome sexual advances, requests for sexual favors, sexually motivated physical conduct, or other verbal or physical conduct or communication of a sexual nature when: - a. submission to that conduct or communication is made a term or condition, either explicitly or implicitly, of obtaining employment or an education; or - b. submission to or rejection of that conduct or communication by an individual is used as a factor in decisions affecting that individual's employment or education; or - c. that conduct or communication has the purpose or effect of substantially interfering with an individual's employment or education, or creating an intimidating, hostile, or offensive employment or educational environment. - 2.
-Sexual harassment may include, but is not limited to: - a. unwelcome verbal harassment or abuse; - b. unwelcome pressure for sexual activity; - c. unwelcome, sexually motivated, or inappropriate patting, pinching, or physical contact, other than necessary restraint of student(s) by teachers, administrators, or other school district personnel to avoid physical harm to persons or property;

-- d. unwelcome sexual behavior or words, including demands for sexual favors, accompanied by implied or overt threats concerning an individual's employment or educational status; - e. unwelcome sexual behavior or words, including demands for sexual favors, accompanied by implied or overt promises of preferential treatment with regard to an individual's employment or educational status; or - f. unwelcome behavior or words directed at an individual because of sexual orientation, including gender identity or expression.

-G. Sexual Violence; Definition

-- 1. Sexual violence is a physical act of aggression or force or the threat thereof that involves the touching of another's intimate parts or forcing a person to touch any person's intimate parts.
-Intimate parts, as defined in Minnesota Statutes, section 609.341, includes the primary genital area, groin, inner thigh, buttocks, or breast, as well as the clothing covering these areas. - 2.
-Sexual violence may include, but is not limited to: - a. touching, patting, grabbing, or pinching another person's intimate parts - coercing, forcing, or attempting to coerce or force the touching of anyone's intimate parts; - c. coercing, forcing, or attempting to coerce or force sexual intercourse or a sexual act on another; or - d. threatening to force or coerce sexual acts, including the touching of intimate parts or intercourse, on another.
+- c) that conduct or communication has the purpose or effect of substantially interfering with an individual's employment or education, or creating an intimidating, hostile, or offensive employment or educational environment. - 2.
+Sexual harassment may include, but is not limited to: - a) unwelcome verbal harassment or abuse; - b) unwelcome pressure for sexual activity; - c) unwelcome, sexually motivated, or inappropriate patting, pinching, or physical contact, other than necessary restraint of student(s) by teachers, administrators, or other school district personnel to avoid physical harm to persons or property; - d) unwelcome sexual behavior or words, including demands for sexual favors, accompanied by implied or overt threats concerning an individual's employment or educational status; - e) unwelcome sexual behavior or words, including demands for sexual favors, accompanied by implied or overt promises of preferential treatment with regard to an individual's employment or educational status; or - f) unwelcome behavior or words directed at an individual because of sexual orientation, including gender identity or expression - G. Sexual Violence; Definition - 1.
+Sexual violence is a physical act of aggression or force or the threat thereof that involves the touching of another's intimate parts, or forcing a person to touch any person's intimate parts.
+Intimate parts, as defined in Minnesota Statutes section 609.341, includes the primary genital area, groin, inner thigh, buttocks or breast, as well as the clothing covering these areas. - 2.
+Sexual violence may include, but is not limited to: - a) touching, patting, grabbing, or pinching another person's intimate parts; - b) coercing, forcing or attempting to coerce or force the touching of anyone's intimate parts; - c) coercing, forcing or attempting to coerce or force sexual intercourse or a sexual act on another; or - d) threatening to force or coerce sexual acts, including the touching of intimate parts or intercourse, on another.